jplf/radiok/www/webui/README.md

 #### Installing from the github repository

-Once enough code has been pushed to the github repositoy it is possible to pull the existing content and start working on another computer.
+Once enough code has been pushed to the github repository it is possible to pull the existing content and start working on another computer.
 On a regular basis the local copies can be synchonized by pushing and pulling from the remote repository.

 ```
 git clone git@github.com:jplf/radiok.git